Last updated March 16th, 2023.

 Ticker Symbol: TYO: 3289

 Tokyu Land develops, sells, and owns a wide variety of different projects.
-They’ve recently scaled back their global presence, with a recently closed department store in Bangkok shown above.
-Yet they still remain a powerful developer in Japan.
+They’ve recently scaled back their international presence, with a recently closed department store in Bangkok shown above.
+Yet, they remain a powerful developer in Japan.

 Mitsui Fudosan